-Attribute Description Default value Name timeOut The time in seconds before any test is considerated as un- known.
-Set it to 🧕 to disable the time-out.
-60 The required level to output messages from the test suite. verboseLe V ^o Can be one of those values: error, warning, info, info verbose, debug. and a set Norm The final report name (without extension). tootowite menout reportNam testsuite-report customPro The extension of the custom properties for each test.
-For in- .properties estine, it is set to .options , a test named xxx/Test1. class will be associated with xxx/Test1.options.
+Attribute Description Default value Name The time in seconds before any test is considerated as un- timeOut known.
+Set it to  to disable the time-out.
+60 The required level to output messages from the test suite. verboseLe Can be one of those values: error, warning, info, info verbose, debug.
+The final report name (without extension). tootowite worked reportNam testsuite-report customPro The extension of the custom properties for each test.
+For in- .properties Pertice, #tension to .options, a test named xxx/Test1. class will be associated with xxx/Test1.options.
 If a file exists for a test, the property testsuite.test.properties is set with its absolute path and given to the harnessScript .
 If the test path references a directory, then the custom properties path is the concatenation of the test path and the customPropertiesExtension value. commonPro The properties to apply to every test of the test suite.
-Those no common properties options might be overheden by the custom properties of each test.
-If this option is set and the file exists, the prop- erty testsuite.common.properties is set to the absolute path of the harnessScript file.
-The build label. time at a set of the set of the set of the label The build label. timestamp of when the test suite was invoked.
-The newse of the convert tested available was mvokeu. productNa The name of the current tested product. me TestSuite The location of your Java VM to start the test suite (the j∨m harnessScript is called as is: [jvm] [] -buildfile java.home location if the property [harnessScript]). is set, java otherwise.
+Those no common properties connorm ro Poptions might be overridden by the custom properties of each test.
+If this option is set and the file exists, the prop- erty testsuite.common.properties is set to the absolute path of the harnessScript file. label The build label. timestamp of when the test suite 10001 The second filling and the local second was invoked. productNa The name of the current tested product.
+TestSuite producenta The location of your Java VM to start the test suite (the j∨m harnessScript is called as is: [jvm] [] -buildfile java.home location if the property [harnessScript]). is set, java otherwise.
 The arguments to pass to the Java VM started for each test.
-None. jvmargs 4 4 4 I The name of the Ant property in which the path of the testevite menent file testsuite Refinal File Free Stored.
-Path is [outputDir]/[label]/ testsuite.report.file [reportName].xml 4 4 4 The name of the Ant property in which is store the path of the tootovito nonont din testsuite Redifectory of the final report.
-Path is [outputDir]/[label]. testsuite.report.dir The name of the Ant property in which you want to have the None testsuite result of the test suite (true or false), depending if every tests successfully passed the test suite or not.
-Ignored tests 1 do not affect this result.
+None. jvmargs The name of the Ant property in which the path of the testsuite RennaltFildPropertored.
+Path is [outputDir]/[label]/ testsuite.report.file [reportName].xml The name of the Ant property in which is store the path of the testsuite RenortDirPortherfinal report.
+Path is [outputDir]/[label]. testsuite.report.dir The name of the Ant property in which you want to have the None testsuite Result of the test suite (true or false), depending if every tests successfully passed the test suite or not.
+Ignored tests do not affect this result.
+1 1